awslabs/synchro-charts/packages/doc-site/docs/properties.md

         (Optional) A setting to control whether the annotation is configurable from within the widget.
 Defaults to false.
         For example when `isEditable` is true on a line chart, you are able to drag the annotation handle to change the annotation value and emit [`widgetUpdated`](#/API/Events) events reflecting the new annotation.

+      - `severity`: number

+        (Optional) Specifies the severity of the threshold being breached.
+The lower the numerical number, the more importance is attributed to the threshold.
+        The `severity` is used to determine which threshold to indicate as breached when a `DataStream` has multiple thresholds that are breached, simultaneously.

       - `label`: Object

         (Optional) a label which can be optionally displayed.